Affinoids in the Lubin-Tate perfectoid space and special cases of the local Langlands correspondence: Introduction

-In Section \ref{section:LTperf}, we review some basic facts on the Lubin-Tate perfectoid space and a formal model, following \cite{WeSemi}, \cite{BWMax} and \cite{ITepitame}.
-In particular, a power series $\delta$ is defined which essentially serves as the defining equation of the formal model of the Lubin-Tate perfectoid space.
-Also the actions of the relevant groups on the formal model are described explicitly.
+In Section \ref{section:LTperf}, we review some basic facts on the Lubin-Tate perfectoid space, a formal model and the relevant group action, following \cite{WeSemi}, \cite{BWMax} and \cite{ITepitame}.
+We also introduce the formal scheme $\Nil ^{\flat}$ and related notation.

 In Section \ref{sec:affandred}, a family of affinoids and formal models is constructed, and the reductions are studied along with the induced actions of the stabilizers.
-Building on the notion of CM points and related facts found in \cite{BWMax}, \cite{ITepitame}, which are recalled in Subsection \ref{subsec:CMpts}, we construct affinoids $\calZ _{\nu}$ in Subsection \ref{subsec:defofaf}.
-The construction of formal models $\scrZ _{\nu}$ and the computation of the reductions $\overline{\scrZ} _{\nu}$ given in Subsection \ref{subsec:redoffms} are based on the behavior of the power series $\delta$ under a certain change of coordinates, which is the subject of Subsection \ref{subsec:lemsondet}.
-While motivated by that in \cite{WeSemi}, our argument is more intricate.
-Thus we give a rather detailed account.
-In Subsection \ref{subsec:stabandaction} we compute the stabilizers $\Stab _{\nu}$ of the affinoids $\calZ _{\nu}$ and the induced actions on the reductions $\overline{\scrZ} _{\nu}$.
-The algebraic groups $\calG _{\nu}$ appearing in the alternative description of $Z_{\nu}$ given in Subsection \ref{subsec:alggps} are modeled on the actions of $\Stab _{\nu}\cap \GL _n(K)$.
+In Subsection \ref{subsec:CMpts} we recall some facts on CM points from \cite{BWMax} and fix a convenient choice of a CM point $\xi$ as in \cite{ITepitame}.
+In Subsection \ref{subsec:defofaf} we define a family of affinoids indexed by $\nu >0$ using a coordinate around the fixed CM point $\xi$.
+Subsection \ref{subsec:lemsonnil} contains a series of lemmas concerning approximation of valued points of $\Nil ^{\flat}$.
+They allow us to work with the mixed-characteristic setting in almost the same way as the equal-characteristic setting.
+As explained above, the lemmas are largely based on the ideas communicated by Yoichi Mieda.
+In Subsection \ref{subsec:lemsondet} we discuss the approximation of the determinant morphism $\Delta \colon \Nil ^{\flat, n, \text{ad}}_{\overline{\eta}} \to \Nil ^{\flat, \text{ad}}_{\overline{\eta}}$.
+We state two general lemmas (Lemmas \ref{lem:det} and \ref{lem:estimate}) and apply them to two special cases that we need (Lemmas \ref{lem:estimate1} and \ref{lem:estimate2}).
+In Subsection \ref{subsec:redoffms} we define formal models and compute their reductions, building on the approximation of $\Delta$ as the discussion of Steps (a) and (b) above.
+In Subsection \ref{subsec:stabandaction} we compute the stabilizer of the affinoids and the induced action on the reductions.
+In Subsection \ref{subsec:alggps} we define certain algebraic groups and describe the algebraic varieties $Z_{\nu}$ using the Lang torsors and certain quadratic forms.